-Field Description Since Time since an ICMP packet-too-big message was received from this destination.
+Field Description MTU Adjusted MTU contained in the ICMP packet-too-big message returned from this destination, and now used for all traffic sent along this path.
+Since Time since an ICMP packet-too-big message was received from this destination.
 Destination Address Address which sent an ICMP packet-too-big message.

-No information is displayed if an IPv6 address has not been assigned to the switch.
+^{} No information is displayed if an IPv6 address has not been assigned to the switch.